Anne McCoy

-Anne B. McCoy is a theoretical chemist.
-She is the Natt-Lingafelter Professor of Chemistry at the University of Washington, and her research interests include vibrational spectroscopy, hydrogen bonding, and charge-transfer bands.
+Anne Bowen McCoy is a theoretical chemist and university professor who researches vibrational spectroscopy, hydrogen bonding, and charge-transfer bands.

 Education

-McCoy received her BS in Chemistry from Haverford College in 1987.
+McCoy received her BS in chemistry from Haverford College in 1987.
 She worked with Edwin L. Sibert at University of Wisconsin–Madison and received her PhD in 1992.
 McCoy was a Golda Meir postdoctoral fellow with R. Benny Gerber at Hebrew University of Jerusalem and University of California, Irvine.

+Career

+McCoy joined the department of chemistry at Ohio State University as assistant professor in 1994.
+She received tenure and was promoted to associate professor in 2000, and was promoted to professor in 2004.
+She moved to the University of Washington in 2015 and is currently the Natt-Lingafelter Professor of Chemistry there.